Lojasiewicz inequalities for maps of the 2-sphere: Introduction

-Theorems \ref{thm:loj} and \ref{thm:quantitativeloj} will both follow by contradiction from Theorem \ref{thm:sequenceloj} below, which states the same estimates in the context of sequences of maps with tension fields tending to zero in $L^2$ (so-called ``almost-harmonic sequences'').
+Theorems \ref{thm:loj}-\ref{thm:quantitativealphaloj} will all follow by contradiction from Theorem \ref{thm:sequenceloj} below, which states the same estimates in the context of sequences of maps with tension fields tending to zero in $L^2$ (so-called ``almost-harmonic sequences'').